Manufacturing January 10, 2022

 - On-Time Delivery

 Paying your supplier on time ensures they stick to you.
 It also leads to a long-term, valuable relationship.
 Suppliers need manufacturers who are easy to work with.
 Paying suppliers on time proves to them that you are a reliable customer.
 If you cannot make the payment on time, inform the supplier the date by which they will be paid.
 This will clear any misunderstanding.
 You can use software solutions to automate the payment process if you have issues like controlling spend.

 5. Consistent Communication

-Communication with the supplier is not a one time event.
+Communication with the supplier is not a one-time event.
 It is an ongoing process.
-A strong relationship will make disagreements and problems easier to solve.
+A strong supplier relationship will make disagreements and problems easier to solve.
 Negotiations will be smooth.
-A long term relationship would also enable you to strike a better deal.
+A long-term relationship would also enable you to strike a better deal.
 A strong relationship is a win-win situation for both parties.
 Also, make sure you give your supplier feedback.
 This will help them make necessary improvements and result in better output.

 Increasingly, companies realize the need to have a proper Source to Pay (Source-to-Contract and Procure-to-Pay) platform for this reason.
 There are several highly evolved S2P and P2P platforms available globally.
 And companies like Zumen in particular help in meeting these objectives for the manufacturing vertical, with strong integration to the Product Life Cycle Management and the ERP suites.